adit-sinha/AI-Sudoku-Solver/README.md

 ## Data Plotting and File Handling<br>
 The data for the sudoku is fetched from the array of sudoku provided and is plotted using the Constraint Satisfaction solver.

-# How to run implementation
+# How to run the implementation!
-Two files with sudoku problems have been provided. "tutorial_problem.txt" contains one problem whereas "top95.txt" contains 95 sudoku problems which are solved by the program.
-In order to run either of the files, the designated code can be edited in main.py.
+Two files containing sudoku problems have been provided. `tutorial_problem.txt` contains one problem whereas `top95.txt` contains 95 sudoku problems which are solved by the program.
+In order to run either of the files, the designated code can be edited in `main.py`.
-Please run `pip install -r requirements.txt` prior to running main.py to install the required libraries. main.py can be run to execute the Sudoku Solver!
+<br>Please run `pip install -r requirements.txt` prior to running main.py to install the required libraries.
+<br>`main.py` can then be run to execute the Sudoku Solver!